 And—as important as it is for you to share your event on social media—it’s even more important for you to make it easier for your guests to share it.
 The easiest way to do this is to make sure social sharing is set up on your event registration page.
 Social integration is included with all Qgiv packages, even at the Start level!
 See which fundraising package will work best for your event by signing up for a demo!

 Social media is also a great tool to use during your event, especially if you’ve converted to a hybrid or virtual fundraising event.
-For example, if you host a golf-a-thon where you give participants a window (say, a week) to complete the course on your own time, you can then host the awards banquet using Facebook Live or YouTube Live.
+For example, if you host a golf-a-thon where you give participants a window (say, a week) to complete the course on their own time, you can then host the awards banquet using Facebook Live or YouTube Live.

 Both tools are user-friendly and can allow you to get even more participants involved.
 For example, not everyone may want to golf, but they may be interested in participating in a silent auction or raffle!

-8. During your fundraising event.
+8. During your fundraising event

 It’s important to have a clear plan of what needs to happen during your event, from layout to staff assignments.